moseschmiedel/bachelor-thesis/text/thesis.typ

 model.

 In @gotthard_low-cost_2018 Gotthard et al. evaluate RSSI-based LoRa localization as asset tracking system for large used car dealerships.
-They present a novel variant of RSSI-based localization where end nodes only send "ping" messages between one another.
+They present a novel variant of RSSI-based localization, where end nodes only send "ping" messages between one another.
 The RSSI acquired from these "pings" are transmitted to a central server, where they can be combined to approximate the position of the individual end nodes.
-Through this mechanism their proposed system does not require any anchor devices.
+Through this mechanism, their proposed system does not require any anchor devices.

 == Contribution of this Thesis
-As shown in @similar_work multiple implementations of LoRa localization exist already.
+As shown in @similar_work, multiple implementations of LoRa localization exist already.
 This thesis focuses on the implementation of a LoRa localization system implemented with already available off-the-shelf components.
 The implemented localization system uses a range-based algorithm for position estimation.
-The distances needed for that are estimated with the RSSI.
+The distances needed for that, are estimated with the RSSI.
 This path is chosen because almost every receiver hardware has RSSI measurement capability and is therefore widely accessible.

 The goal of this thesis is to evaluate the feasibility of RSSI-based LoRa localization with the implemented localization system.
-For that the performance of the distance and the position estimation are evaluated and the power consumption of the system is measured.
+For that, the performance of the distance and the position estimation are evaluated and the power consumption of the system is measured.

 = Principals
 This section presents the fundamental theory needed for implementing and evaluating RSSI-based localization systems with LoRa.

 == Path-Loss Model <path_loss_model>
-To estimate distances based on the RSSI measured at the receiver a relation between RSSI and distance needs to be established.
+To estimate distances based on the RSSI measured at the receiver, a relation between RSSI and distance needs to be established.
 This relation is commonly modeled as the power loss experienced by the transmitted signal over distance.
 This is based on the assumption that the average power of a radio signal decays with the distance from the transmitter according to some deterministic attenuation law @zanella_best_2016[p.~2].
 This model is called Path-Loss Model (PLM).